 Planning your bot is crucial to its success.
-A well planned bot will also save you a lot of time when it comes to the build it of it too.
-We recommend using flowchart software such as LucidChart to map out you bot journey(s).
+A well planned bot will also save you a lot of time when it comes to the build of it too.
+We recommend using flowchart software such as LucidChart to map out your bot journey(s).

 Here is an example of what a bot flow could look like: